ebd622/splunk/core_certified_power_user/README.md

     * Convert a flat table into a 2-D table with the xyseries command

   * Modifying Result Sets
+    * Append data to search results with the appendpipe command
+    * Calculate event statistics with the eventstats command
+    * Calculate "streaming" statistics with the streamstats command
+    * Modify values to segregate events with the bin command

   * Managing Missing Data
   * Modifying Field Values
   * Normalizing with eval